Technical Bulletin 11. Cathode Issues

 The white Spark Problem.

-Fully understanding this issue requires some understanding of physics, but I will try to avoid referring to this, when possible.
-It is a little bit common, unfortunately, some people just swap the "bad" tube with a "good" one, and from that they believe they can tell, if the cause is a bad tube, or a bad amplifier.
-It is a bit strange to see sometimes how little they understand of what they are doing, and then know everything better.
-I whish I would have this talent too, not doing my homework, and still come up with a qualified answer.
+Fully understanding this issue requires a high level of technical understanding.
+I will try to avoid referring to this, when possible.
+It is a common, some people just swap the "bad" tube with a "good" one, and from that they can tell for SURE, if the cause is within the tube or within the amplifier.
+Myself I do not have this magic ability.

 What does it mean when we have a white spark issue?